How Much of a Model Do We Need? Redundancy and Slimmability in Remote Sensing Foundation Models: Related Work

 \section{Related Work}

 \textbf{Slimmable Networks and Model Compression.} Slimmable neural networks enable a single model to operate at multiple widths, facilitating dynamic accuracy-efficiency trade-offs at runtime.
-We distinguish two paradigms: i) \emph{post-hoc slimmability}, where uniform width reduction is applied to pretrained models; and ii) \emph{learned slimmability}, where models are trained with explicit width sampling from scratch. \cite{yu2019slimmable} pioneer the second paradigm by introducing switchable \ac{BN}, which maintains independent \ac{BN} parameters for each width, achieving competitive ImageNet accuracy through joint training. \cite{yu2019universally} extend this with Universally Slimmable Networks (US-Nets), which generalize to arbitrary widths via post-statistics \ac{BN} recalibration and the sandwich rule for width sampling during training. \cite{li2021dynamic} introduce Dynamic Slimmable Networks (DS-Net) with adaptive gates for test-time width selection, achieving 2--4$\times$ computation reduction on ImageNet.

-Extending slimmability to \ac{SSL} introduces challenges due to the interaction between multi-width optimization and representation learning. \cite{Cao_2023_CVPR} demonstrate that naive \ac{SSL} application to slimmable networks causes training collapse.
-To address this issue, they present US3L which implements temporally consistent guidance and dynamic width sampling. \cite{zhao2025slimmable} introduce SlimCLR with slow-start training that optimizes full-width models before progressively introducing narrower sub-networks.
+We distinguish two paradigms: i) \emph{post-hoc slimmability}, where uniform width reduction is applied to pretrained models without retraining; and ii) \emph{learned slimmability}, where models are trained with explicit width sampling from scratch.
+Alternative compression techniques such as knowledge distillation~\cite{hinton2015distilling} and quantization~\cite{jacob2018quantization} typically require access to training data for retraining, task-specific optimization, or specialized hardware, limiting their applicability under restricted data access or varying deployment constraints.
+Existing work on slimmability has focused almost exclusively on the learned paradigm. \citet{yu2019slimmable} pioneer this by introducing switchable \ac{BN}, which maintains independent \ac{BN} parameters for each width, achieving competitive ImageNet accuracy through joint training. \citet{yu2019universally} extend this with Universally Slimmable Networks (US-Nets), which generalize to arbitrary widths via post-statistics \ac{BN} recalibration and the sandwich rule for width sampling during training. \citet{li2021dynamic} introduce Dynamic Slimmable Networks (DS-Net) with adaptive gates for test-time width selection, achieving 2--4$\times$ computation reduction on ImageNet.
+Extending slimmability to \ac{SSL} introduces additional challenges due to the interaction between multi-width optimization and representation learning. \citet{Cao_2023_CVPR} demonstrate that naive \ac{SSL} application to slimmable networks causes training collapse, and present US3L, which implements temporally consistent guidance and dynamic width sampling to address this. \citet{zhao2025slimmable} introduce SlimCLR with slow-start training that optimizes full-width models before progressively introducing narrower sub-networks.
 However, these works focus exclusively on contrastive methods in \ac{CV}, leaving slimmable \ac{MAE} approaches and applications to \ac{RS} \acp{FM} unexplored.

-Alternative compression techniques include structured pruning~\cite{li2017pruning, liu2017learning}, which removes channels based on importance scores, knowledge distillation~\cite{hinton2015distilling}, which transfers knowledge through soft targets, and quantization~\cite{jacob2018quantization}, which reduces numerical precision.
-However, these methods typically require access to training data for retraining, task-specific optimization, or specialized hardware.
-In contrast, slimmable networks enable dynamic width adjustment at inference without task-specific retraining, making them suitable for scenarios with limited data access or varying deployment constraints.